WongTim/OpenAI-Full-Stack/README.md

 ## Structure
 1. titanic.py: Main Python file with the logic for uploading files, querying OpenAI, displaying results, and handling data visualizations.
-2. key.env: Store your OpenAI API key securely (not included in the repo and is in .gitignore, add it manually).
+2. key.env: Store your OpenAI API key securely (not included in the repo and is specified in .gitignore, add it manually).
 3. train.csv, test.csv: Example Titanic dataset CSV files to use with the app.